ehamberg/gtdguide/src/lyagtd.markdown

 So what are these folders used for?
-The idea is that you can place physical items you will need on a specific day (tickets for the concert), reminders of things you should do on a specific date (remember, the calendar is only for things that *have* to be done on a specific date/time), or the notes from the lecture you didn't really understand ("I will want to review these in a week when my subconsciousness has chewed on it for a while").
+The idea is that you can place physical items you will need on a specific day (tickets for the concert), reminders of things you possibly want do on a specific date (remember, the calendar is only for things that *have* to be done on a specific date/time), or the notes from the lecture you didn't really understand ("I will want to review these in a week when my subconsciousness has chewed on it for a while").

 Every day when you get up, you open the folder with the current date.
 You then